konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 - Default `prefix` is `/zenfig`, configurable via `--ssm-prefix` or `ZENFIG_SSM_PREFIX`.
 - `<env>` should be sourced from `--env`, `ZENFIG_ENV`, or `NODE_ENV`, with `dev` as a fallback.
 - `<key-path>` mirrors the schema path using `/` as a separator (e.g., `database/url`, `jwt/secret`).
+- Each key segment must match `^[A-Za-z0-9_-]+$`; no encoding is applied.
+- Service, env, and key segments are case-sensitive and must be used consistently.
 - Zenfig uses canonical dot paths in the CLI (`database.url`) and providers translate dot paths to backend naming (`database/url` for SSM).

 ---